SkygearIO/skygear-doc/content/js/relation.md

 });
 ```

-How do we get the user object?
-We can either search by email or simply
+How can you get the user object?
+You can either search by email or simply
 construct a new user object with the correct user id.
 Read the section
 about [Users](/js/guide/users#current-user) to learn more about search by email.